Greece 5/30/2024

 • Water: Tap water is generally safe, but in some villages, it can be brackish.
 Bottled water is common.

 Samos is lush, historic, and sweet like its wine.
-It is an island that rewards curiosity, offering hidden beaches at the end of dirt tracks and ancient secrets buried in the mountains.
+It is an island that rewards curiosity, offering hidden beaches at the end of dirt tracks, ancient engineering feats buried in mountains, and evenings that taste of Muscat and grilled octopus.
+In a Aegean increasingly dominated by Instagram aesthetics and inflated prices, Samos remains stubbornly itself.